When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Electric bikes use a small electric motor to assist the rider in pedalling.
 There are laws governing the amount of power these motors can produce and the speed at which they can produce it.

-There are exceptions to the use of a throttle, particularly electric bikes manufactured before 1st January 2016, and retro-fit e-bike kits fitted to used bicycles – the power and speed limit still apply.
+There are exceptions to the use of the throttle, particularly electric bikes manufactured before 1st January 2016, and retro-fit e-bike kits fitted to used bicycles – the power and speed limit still apply.

 There are several key components to the e-bike system, the most important of which are the motor and battery.
-There are two different types of motor employed in an electric bike – a hub motor and mid-drive or crank motor.
+There are two different types of motors employed in an electric bike – a hub motor and a mid-drive or crank motor.
+There are pros and cons of a hub motor vs mid-drive, it boils down to your budget and intended use.

 Electric Hub Motor